adwaygirish/adwaygirish.github.io/_pages/research.md

 title: Projects and Research
 permalink: /research/
 ---
-___
-## Interests
-___
-I'm not very specific about my interests yet.
-I'm still exploring, trying to keep an open mind.
-Of all the stuff I've done so far, I like Signal Processing, which is also what most of my projects are based on.

-___
+I haven't done too much of what is considered actual research here, but the projects have been getting more research-y as I learn more and start finding my niche, so that's probably a good sign.
+Anyway, here is everything I have done.

 ## Projects
 ___
-A list of all of my projects and research work.
-There isn't too much in terms of actual research here, but the projects have been getting more research-y as I learn more and get into more serious stuff, so that's probably a good sign.
+A list of all of my projects
 <details>
 <summary><b>Parametric Models in Audio Synthesis, July 2020 - Present</b></summary><br>
 So far, I have studied Spectral Modelling Synthesis, mainly using <a href = "https://github.com/MTG/sms-tools">SMS-tools</a>.
 I am now looking to incorporate a cepstrum liftering based True Amplitude Envelope detection algorithm along with a Harmonic plus Stochastic model to re-synthesize audio recordings, mainly from the